turbonomic/trusted-charts/stable/spc-state-backup/README.md

 This chart will schedule [Kubernetes Cron Job](https://kubernetes.io/docs/user-guide/cron-jobs/) to backup Kubernetes state to cloud storage.

 ## Install for the first time

+Installing/upgrading the chart kicks the backup, then the scheduled one will kick in.

 ### AWS S3
 ```bash
 helm upgrade --install spc-kube-backup spc/spc-state-backup --namespace stackpoint-system \